The GOP Wants to Pass Trump’s Tax Cuts This Week. Here’s What They Need to Do.

 “Let’s treat all businesses equal when it comes to state and local tax deductions.
 We’re disallowing it for individuals, we’re disallowing for pass-throughs, we should disallow it for C corps,” Johnson said.

 Bob Corker, Jeff Flake, James Lankford, and John McCain: The GOP can’t deliver its tax cut to wealthy people and corporations without driving up the deficit.
-But a handful of Republican senators remember that their party spent the past eight years complaining about the national debt, and they’re rightly worried that Congress will extend the pricy cuts set to expire after 2025 rather than raising everyone’s taxes.
+But a handful of Republican senators remember that their party spent the past eight years complaining about the national debt, and they’re rightly worried that Congress will extend the pricey cuts set to expire after 2025, rather than raising everyone’s taxes.

-“The savings, the score, it just isn’t valid because you know that they’re not going to follow through,” said Senator Flake.
+“The savings, the score — it just isn’t valid because you know that they’re not going to follow through,” said Senator Flake.
 “You can’t assume that we’ll grow a backbone later.
 If we can’t do it now, then it’s tough to do it later.”

-The deficit hawks may be the hardest group to placate since their qualm gets at the heart of the GOP’s lies about who the bill benefits and how it’s being paid for.
-They may be willing to accept Lankford’s proposal to insert “backstop” to raise taxes if the cuts don’t produce the economic growth that’s been promised, though it doesn’t make any sense in the real world.
-The Tax Policy Center estimates that economic growth from the tax cuts will generate $169 billion in additional revenue – not over a trillion – and it’s hard to imagine Congress having the “backbone” to raise taxes when the next recession hits.
+The deficit hawks may be the hardest group to placate, since their qualms get at the heart of the GOP’s lies about who the bill benefits and how it’s being paid for.
+They may be willing to accept Lankford’s proposal to insert a “backstop” to raise taxes if the cuts don’t produce the economic growth that’s been promised, though it doesn’t make any sense in the real world.
+The Tax Policy Center estimates that economic growth from the tax cuts will generate $169 billion in additional revenue — not over a trillion, as has been claimed — and it’s hard to imagine Congress having the “backbone” to raise taxes when the next recession hits.

-Susan Collins and Jerry Moran: Both senators have voiced opposition to a number of items in the tax bill, most notably, the repeal of the Obamacare mandate.
-Moran said he “encouraged the leadership” to separate health care from taxes, and Collins – one of three GOP senators who killed Obamacare “skinny repeal” – said she’s worried about skyrocketing health care costs.
+Susan Collins and Jerry Moran: Both senators have voiced opposition to a number of items in the tax bill, most notably the repeal of the Obamacare mandate.
+Moran said he “encouraged the leadership” to separate health care from taxes, and Collins — one of three GOP senators who killed Obamacare “skinny repeal” — said she’s worried about skyrocketing health-care costs.

-“The fact is that if you do pull this piece of the Affordable Care Act out, for some middle-income families, the increased premium is going to cancel out the tax cut that they would get,” she said.
+“The fact is that if you do pull this piece of the Affordable Care Act out, for some middle-income families the increased premium is going to cancel out the tax cut that they would get,” she said.

-It looks like the Obamacare mandate repeal is staying in the bill, but GOP leaders are hoping they can offer Collins something else: reducing the impact of scrapping the state and local tax deduction.
+It looks like the Obamacare-mandate repeal is staying in the bill, but GOP leaders are hoping they can offer Collins something else: reducing the impact of scrapping the state and local tax deduction.
 The property tax deduction was put back into the House bill, and Collins would like to see the same thing in the Senate bill.
 This could potentially be funded by taking state and local tax deductions from corporations, as Johnson suggested.

 It’s unclear what it will take to win Moran’s vote.
 He’s also voiced concerns about increasing the deficit and the tax burden on graduate students.
 “I will do everything I can to make sure that provision is not in there,” he said over the weekend.
 “Then I’ll make a decision about the overall tax bill, whether it’s a good thing or a bad thing.”